MAli-Farooq/ChildGAN/README.md

 The complete styleGAN2 repository can be downloaded from the below link.
 Link: https://github.com/NVlabs/stylegan2-ada-pytorch

+1. The complete dataset along the trained models are open sourced and can be used to generate further synthetic child data samples.

+2. The overall ChildGAN dataset structure is provided in the table below.

 The locally acquired C3I thermal automative dataset can be downloaded from IEEE Dataport.
 Link: https://ieee-dataport.org/documents/c3i-thermal-automotive-dataset